Account Executive Jobs | Main Region

 Account Executive qualifications

-- Bachelor’s Degree in advertising, communications, commerce, accounting, or marketing
+- Some Account Executives will hold a Bachelor’s Degree in advertising, communications, commerce, accounting, or marketing.

 - Fluency in MS Office